mypreview/woo-store-vacation/readme.txt

 == Changelog ==
 = 1.9.1 =
 * Fix: Allow specifying empty values for the text and background color options.
+* Fix: Hide add to cart button from the single variable product page.
 * Compatibility: WooCommerce 7.8

 = 1.9.0 =